Marah Lewis: Storyline

 Marah Lewis's life was surrounded by controversy from the day she was born in 1987.
 Since tests, forged by Will Jeffries, made it seem as if she was the absent Kyle Sampson's daughter, she was raised alone by her mother, Reva Shayne.
-It wasn't until 1989 that the truth came out that Josh Lewis was her biological father.
+It wasn't until 1989 that the truth came out that Joshua Lewis was her biological father.

 Soon after this revelation, young Marah was kidnapped by Will and placed in the care of Will's mother, Mrs. Anita Ebarra.
 Luckily, Marah was soon found by Josh's ex-wife, Sonni, Soon after, Marah was on hand to watch as her parents finally married.

 Unfortunately, in June 1990, months after the birth of Marah's brother, Shayne Lewis, Reva, suffering from a severe case of postpartum depression, drove her car off a bridge during a family vacation in Florida and was assumed dead.
 Devastated by her mother's apparent death, Marah, who had just started kindergarten, bonded with her nanny, Harley Cooper.

 In January 1991, when Josh moved to Italy to search for Reva (who was suspected to be alive and living there), Marah soon followed him, along with Shayne and their grandmother, Sarah.

 In late 1993, Marah returned to Springfield with Josh and Shayne.
 In 1995, Marah was delighted to have a new mother in Josh's fiancée, Annie Dutton.
 That same year, Marah had an appendectomy and saw a vision of Reva.
 Later, after Josh's and Annie's wedding, Marah was shocked to come face to face with the real Reva.

 Apparently, Reva had been suffering from amnesia for the past five years.
 Leery of getting hurt, Marah chose Annie over her own mother.
 When Shayne followed Marah's example, Reva promised to stay out of Marah's life and married Buzz Cooper in March 1996.

 In September 1997, Marah was devastated by the death of her beloved grandfather, HB, and gave the eulogy at his funeral.
 By this time, Marah had lowered her defenses and let Reva, into her life again and watched happily as her parents remarried in 1999.
 For once, Marah finally had what she always wanted: a complete family.

 However, her world was shattered when she learned that Reva had another child, Jonathan, in San Cristobel while living there with amnesia.
 Resentful of her mother's "other family", Marah again distanced herself from Reva.
 Marah and Shayne went to Paris for a while and when a sixteen year old Marah returned, she came to terms with the situation.
 Unfortunately, Josh and Reva soon separated and, though not willing to accept her parents' separation at first, in time Marah learned to deal with it.